-The default size of the system log is 1000 KiB.
-Once this limit is reached, a new file is created to store subsequent log entries.
-When the second file becomes full, the first file is overwritten.
-You can configure the Log Size Limit and other related settings in the Syslog configuration, accessible via Configuration $\rightarrow$ Services $\rightarrow$ Syslog.
+By default, the system log is limited to 1000 KiB.
+The router manages log data using two files: when the current log file reaches this size limit, the system switches to the other file.
+If that second file also becomes full, new log entries will begin to overwrite the oldest entries in the first (older) file.
+You can configure the Log Size Limit and other related settings in the Syslog configuration, accessible via Configuration \rightarrow Services \rightarrow Syslog.

-Use the Save Log button to save the system log to a connected computer.
-The log will be saved as a text file with the .log extension.
+Use the Save Log button to download the current system log to your computer.
+The log will be saved as a plain text file, typically with a .log extension (e.g., system.log).

-The Save Report button generates a detailed report, saved as a text file with the .txt extension.
-This report includes system information, statistical data, routing and process tables, details of running processes, filesystem information, the system log, and configuration details.
+The Save Report button generates a comprehensive diagnostic report, which is saved as a plain text file with a .txt extension.
+This report includes:

+- · General system information

+- Network statistics

+- Routing tables

+- · Process tables and details of running processes

+- · Filesystem information

+- · The complete system log

+- Current router configuration details (non-sensitive parts)